moov-io/paygate/client/docs/TransfersApi.md

 > []File GetTransferFiles(ctx, transferID, xUserID, optional)

+Get Transfer Files

-Get the ACH files to be used in this transfer.
+Get the ACH files to be used in this transfer

 ### Required Parameters